JanDeDobbeleer/oh-my-posh/docs/docs/segment-dotnet.md

 ## What

-Display the currently active .NET SDK version when a folder contains .NET files.
+Display the currently active .NET SDK version.

 ## Sample Configuration